winstonsummers/codey_the_barbarian/README.md

 Further more, I hope you enjoy Codey the Barbarian as much as I have!

+## Commands

+	"python3 learn.py dictionary.json Conan.txt"
+		This tells Codey to learn from Conan.txt and put it into dictionary.json.
+If it can't find dictionary.json it will create one.
+You can change either of these parameters to different files if you want Codey to from a different source or store what it learns somewhere else.

+	"pyhton3 generate.py 40 dictionary.json"
+		This tells Codey to write something that is 40 units long based on what it stored in dictionary.json.
+You can change the length(the integer) to however long or short you would like and if you have saved something you learned in a different .json file you can use that.

+	Happy Writing!

 ## Initial Goals

 	[x]take input to make "dictionary"